FixMyStreet Install Script

 interface, you will need to create a username and password for one or

-more admin users.
+more superusers.
 To add such a user, you can use the

 The script will install postfix to allow outgoing email; you can change the